Code Health Assessment

 Source Evidence: Product Detail (/product/[handle])

-Severity: Major Quality Sub-Characteristic: Security (Integrity) Screen(s): Item Detail (/[page]) Component(s): Prose component (components/prose), used in app/[page]/page.tsx
+Severity: Minor Quality Sub-Characteristic: Security — Integrity Screen(s): Item Detail (/[page]) Component(s): app/[page]/page.tsx, components/prose

 Recommendation: